Adriele-lima/The-Simpsons-Memory-Game/readme.md

     - Only one error returned for [(W3C) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)

     - I added a closing tag for input and it's not necessary.
+I removed that and then no error returned again.

 ![Error](https://github.com/Adriele-lima/The-Simpsons-Memory-Game/blob/main/assets/images/error.jpg)